 ALGERIAN SEA LAVENDER

-In our continuing effort to remove Algerian Sea Lavender (Limmonium Rasmosisimum or ASL) from our local salt marshes, AHLF, the California Department of Fish and Wildlife (CDFW), and the Carlsbad Strawberry Fields have finalized plans for a broad-spectrum treatment study.
+In our continuing effort to remove Algerian Sea Lavender (Limmonium Rasmosisimum or ASL) from our local salt marshes, AHLF, in conjunction with the US Fish & Wildlife Service (USFWS), the California Department of Fish and Wildlife (CDFW), and the Carlsbad Strawberry Fields have finalized plans for a broad-spectrum treatment study.
 This scientific study addresses the effectiveness of solarization, when compared to traditional treatment methods.
 As we've talked about in previous articles, solarization involves tarping affected areas with heat-trapping plastics, to remove invasive species and their seed banks.
 The increased soil temperatures and lack of sunlight have been shown to effectively remove ASL, while leaving native vegetation intact.

 Retaining the diversity of our salt marshes is important to sensitive marine and bird species.
 Bird species, like the Belding's Savannah Sparrow (Passerculus sandwichensis beldingi), depend on dense salt-marsh foliage to protect their nests.
 ASL out competes native vegetation and doesn't provide a suitable structure for nests.
 The same native foliage also retains narrow, brackish-water channels.
 These channels are a critical sanctuary for juvenile fish species, including the threatened Tidewater Goby (Eucyclogobius newberryi).
 Narrow channels keep aggressive, mature fish from entering which provides safe feeding grounds for juveniles.